Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 6. The Manifesto Block

 The hero is a long paragraph.
 Eighty to two hundred words, set as a single justified or left-aligned block in a comfortable reading size (18 to 22 pixels), making an argument.
-The first sentence carries the headline weight.
+The first sentence carries headline weight.
 Subsequent sentences sharpen it.
 The block ends with the brand name as a sign-off, often right-aligned, often in italics.

 When it works: opinionated products.
-Tools with a point of view, publications, indie SaaS, ethical software, critical software, anything that has earned the right to lecture.
+Tools with a point of view, publications, indie SaaS, ethical software, anything that has earned the right to lecture.
 Manifesto Blocks read as honest because they are long-form text, not marketing fragments.

 <section class="px-8 py-32 max-w-[42rem] mx-auto">